abaillod/pystellplot/README.md

-# pystellplot
-Python plotting tools for stellarator codes
+# PYSTELLPLOT - a python library to plot outputs from python stellarator codes